precice/precice.github.io/content/docs/configuration/basics/configuration-acceleration.md

 Here are some brief explanations and hints on good combinations of choices for the configuration options:

+* The attribute `on-bound-violation` is used to handle the quasi-Newton acceleration steps that violate the bound configured for scalar or component(s) of vector under the `data` tag.
+This attribute can be set to different options to constrain the acceleration step to stay in the bound.
+While `discard` and `clamp` are convenient options for single value or occasional bound violation, `scale` helps to retain the direction of the QN step by only shortening the step length.
+The best option for this attribute is problem-dependent.
 * If several primary data fields are configured, e.g. when parallel coupling is used, an equal order of magnitude of them has to be ensured.
 This is done by defining a `preconditioner`.
   * As `type`, we recommend to use `"residual-sum"` as in the default setting.
   * The option `update-on-threshold` can be used to avoid updates of the preconditioner in case of small changes of the preconditioning factors.